 It is important that immunisation rates remain high throughout the population to maintain "herd immunity".
-Responsibility for commissioning immunisation services sits with NHS
+Responsibility for commissioning immunisation services sits with NHS England.

-England.
 High levels of coverage need to be maintained in order to continue to achieve the goal of protection for the population.

 New immunisations were introduced in 2013-14.
-From July 2013, a rotavirus vaccination was offered at 2 months and at 3 months, flu immunisation is being given to children, (starting with 2-3 year olds and adding more ages each year), and Shingles vaccinations are offered to 70 and 78 yr olds.
+From July 2013, a rotavirus vaccination was offered at 2 months and at 3 months, flu immunisation is being given to children, (starting with 2-3 year olds and adding more ages each year), and Shingles vaccinations are offered to people aged 70 and 79.